woodcox/city-jekyll/pages/cookies.md

 A cookie is stored on your computer or mobile device by a website's server.
 Only that server can retrieve or read the contents of that cookie.
 Each cookie is unique to your web browser.
 So if we put a cookie on your computer, it can't be read by any other website.

-Below is a list of the cookies we use and what
+Below is a list of the cookies we use and what they do:

 ### Google Analytics